Scuba Diver/ Junior Scuba Diver:

 Advanced Scuba Diver:

 Let your underwater adventure continue!
 Apply your scuba skills as you explore new dive sites and activities under the supervision of your NAUI Instructor.
 Learn which diving specialties interest you, and what type of diving you enjoy most.
 Gain more confidence and capability.
 Begin to consider the direction diving will take you, as you go for everything it has to offer.
 As part of your certification, you will complete a minimum of six open water dives including three separate dives for navigation, night or low visibility, and deep diving (130 feet/40 meters maximum depth), plus three different specialty dives.
 Tuition: $225.00 Books and e-learning materials: $110.00 Open water: $180.00 for 6 minimum required dives.

 Gain the in-depth knowledge that will establish you as a recognized authority in your diving club or group.
 Hone your diving skills to the level of a professional NAUI Leader.
 Thrill to the adventure of open water dives in settings that will test your abilities to their limit while enhancing and expanding your diving capabilities.
-Then proudly wear the most coveted and respected patch in recreational diving – that of the NAUI Master Scuba Diver.
-Books and e-learning $175.00 Instruction including open water dives at 30.00 per dive.
+Then proudly wear the most coveted and respected patch in recreational diving – that of the NAUI Master Scuba Diver. e-learning $135.00 Instruction $250.00 Minimum of 8 open water dives at 30.00 per dive.
 Scuba unit rental is included in class fee.
 Tanks and lodging are separate.